-Before you head out onto the Cycle Trail please click HERE to read or download your copy of the Alps 2 Ocean Safety Suggestions for each section.
+Before you head out onto the Cycle Trail please click HERE to read or download your copy of the Alps 2 Ocean Cycle Trail Safety Suggestions for each section.

 Please prepare for the conditions and weather before you set out.
 In summer for example, please have plenty of water with you, wear sunblock and don't forget your sunglasses!
-Heading in to autumn the weather can change quickly, please take something warm and a separate waterproof layer just in case.
+Spring time and the weather can change quickly, please take something warm and a separate waterproof layer just in case.

 Please report any issues to: 021 196 0127 or [email protected]